-Tar d communities typically include but are not limited to:
+Targeted communities typically include but are not limited to:

-- Disadvantaged Communities, defined as census tracts that score in the top 25% of CalEnviroScreen 3.0, along with those that score within the highest 5% of CalEnviroScreen 3.0's Pollution Burden but do not receive an overall CalEnviroScreen score; 12 - All Tribal lands; - Low-income households (Household incomes below 80 percent of the area median income); and - Low-income census tracts (Census tracts where aggregated household incomes are less than 80 percent of area or state median income).
+- Disadvantaged Communities, defined as census tracts that score in the top 25% of CalEnviroScreen 3.0, along with those that score within the highest 5% of CalEnviroScreen 3.0's Pollution Burden but do not receive an overall CalEnviroScreen score;12 - All Tribal lands; - Low-income households (Household incomes below 80 percent of the area median income); and - Low-income census tracts (Census tracts where aggregated household incomes are less than 80 percent of area or state median income).

 Since the adoption of Version 1.0 of the ESJ Action Plan, the CPUC has made significant progress in incorporating ESJ considerations into its work, as well as creating a culture that takes into serious account the lived experiences of ESJ communities.
 An internal implementation structure has been established, consisting of a Core Team and ESJ Liaisons from each of the CPUC's divisions.
-A Status Report on Version 1.0 was published in May 2020, outlining pross made on implementing each of the action items in the ESJ Action Plan.
+A Status Report on Version 1.0 was published in May 2020, outlining progress made on implementing each of the action items in the ESJ Action Plan.
 Highlights of accomplishments thus far include:

-- Established internal guidance for staff to scope Established internal guidance for staff to scope Established internal guidance for staff to scope - Added a new Public Comment feature to the CPUC Docket Card to encourage wider public participation; - Continued and deepened prioritization of ESJ communities and related issues in key proceedings and programs, including the Climate Adaptation proceeding (R.18-04-019) and the Affordability proceeding (R. 18-07-006); - Established new requirements for utilities to perform in guage outreach in the instance of wildfire in D. 20-03-004; - Launched an overhauled CPUC website, with a focus on consumer needs; - Established a session on ESJ issues for the CPUC's New Employee Orientation; - Began participation in the Capitol Collaborative on Race and Equity (CCORE);
+- Established internal guidance for staff to scope ESJ issues into all proceedings; - Added a new Public Comment feature to the CPUC Docket Card to encourage wider public participation; - Continued and deepened prioritization of ESJ communities and related issues in key proceedings and programs, including the Climate Adaptation proceeding (R.18-04-019) and the Affordability proceeding (R. 18-07-006); - Established new requirements for utilities to perform in-language outreach in the instance of wildfire in D. 20-03-004; - Launched an overhauled CPUC website, with a focus on consumer needs; - Established a session on ESI issues for the CPUC's New Employee Orientation; - Began participation in the Capitol Collaborative on Race and Equity (CCORE);